-If you have had the Tracker fitted as an option, then a registration card with the Tracker details should be within your document wallet supplied with your caravan.
+A registration card with the Tracker details should be within your document wallet supplied with your caravan.
 We would recommend that this card is not kept in the caravan.
 To ensure the Tracker is registered, follow the instructions below.

 Your dealer will already have registered the caravan with TRACKER and confirmation sent to you via email.